5 Ways To Make Teacher Professional Development Effective [With Examples]All Posts

 It encourages the success of new teachers

-According to one study, a third of teachers leave the profession within three years, and half of teachers leave within five years.
+According to one study, almost a third of teachers leave the profession within five years of qualifying.

 While there are a number of explanations for this statistic, there is no substitute for hands-on experience when it comes to effective classroom teaching.
 Teachers spend their whole careers developing new skills in response to the challenges they encounter, but new teachers haven’t had a chance to build their own resources.